fergalcob/gamedb-live/TESTING.md

 * One other issue is with the TinyMCE editor within the user reviews/comments section.
 When the editor is opened an open and close set of p tags are added to the textfield and the content is entered within it.
 This does not cause any issues when a review or comment is placed however if the user goes to edit the review or reply the original content is wrapped within a new set of p tags.
 This was initially causing large spacing issues and the TinyMCE settings changes did not affect its behaviour.
 As a workaround, a regular expression is being used to delete those extra tags when submitting an edit but it would be preferable to find a more suitable fix in future
+* One other issue caused by TinyMCE is that it does introduce some errors when validating.
+This is only visible if validating when logged in as the review/comment form is only available to authenticated users.
+This behaviour is related to the attributes and IDs that the TinyMCE app uses and so implementing fixes for its behaviour may not be possible.